Blending margins: The modal logic K has nullary unification type: Preliminaries

-If $\p{P,\le}$ is a nonempty poset, let $M$ be the set of its maximal elements (i.e., $x\in P$ such that $x<y$ for no $y\in P$).
-If every element of $P$ is below an element of $M$, we say that $\p{P,\le}$ is of \begin{itemize} \item type $1$ (unitary), if $\lh M=1$, \item type $\omega$ (finitary), if $M$ is finite and $\lh M>1$, \item type $\infty$ (infinitary), if $M$ is infinite. \end{itemize} Otherwise, it is of type $0$ (nullary).
+If $\p{P,\le}$ is a nonempty poset, let $M$ be the set of its maximal elements (i.e., $x\in P$ such that $x<y$ for no~$y\in P$).
+If every element of~$P$ is below an element of~$M$, we say that $\p{P,\le}$ is of \begin{itemize} \item type~$1$ (unitary), if $\lh M=1$, \item type~$\omega$ (finitary), if $M$ is finite and~$\lh M>1$, \item type~$\infty$ (infinitary), if $M$ is infinite. \end{itemize} Otherwise, it is of type~$0$ (nullary).

-The \emph{unification type} of $\Gamma$ is the type of the quotient poset $\p{U(\Gamma),\preceq}/{\approx}$.
-Note that $\Gamma$ is of unitary type iff it has an mgu.
-The unification type of a logic (that is, for us, of $K$) is the maximal type of a unifiable finite set of formulas $\Gamma$, where we order the unification types as $1<\omega<\infty<0$.
+The \emph{unification type} of~$\fii$ is the type of the quotient poset~$\p{U(\fii),\preceq}/{\approx}$.
+Note that $\fii$ is of unitary type iff it has an mgu, and it is of at most finitary type (i.e., $1$ or~$\omega$) iff it has a finite complete set of unifiers.
+The unification type of a logic (that is, for us, of~$\lgc K$) is the maximal type of a unifiable formula~$\fii$, where we order the unification types as $1<\omega<\infty<0$.